garyfleming/beyond-frameworks/kicking-away.md

 * 3 Items,
 * Two Weeks.

 ^ You can still do retros on cadence if you want.
 I'd see inspecting and adapting on cadence as a minimum threshold.
-But when you have problems INSPECT AND ADAPT
+But when you have problems INSPECT AND ADAPT NOW
-^ Have a 3 item or two week retrospective rule
+^ Put up a board and adopt the rule: immediate action, 3 items, or two weeks

 ---